FOSDEM/video-hardware/README.md

 The FOSDEM video hardware project is about (checking the viability of) developing a 100% FOSS & open hardware video streaming platform.

 It is meant as a successor to the existing FOSDEM video boxes.
 These are relatively bulky and expensive.
 We're aiming to build a cheap, compact and lightweight device.

-That's how we hope to enable sharing of hardware, experience and development with other conferences and projects.
+We hope to enable a shared platform with other conferences and projects.

 We would like to thank the [videobrick](https://videobrick.wordpress.com/) [project](https://github.com/videobrick) for their inspiration.